goat-community/goat-docs/docs/toolbox/geoanalysis/aggregate_polygons.md

   <div class="content">Select the <code> Statistics Method</code> and <code>Field Statistics</code> (the field in the source layer that is used to group the aggregation.).</div>
 </div>

-To aggregate in the **Statistics** section, you have to select the method.
-Available methods are listed in the following.
+Available **Statistics Methods** are listed in the following.
 The available methods depend on the data type of the chosen attribute:

 | Method | Type | Description |
 | -------|------| ------------|